Likapule/jtool/README.md

 7. Make a pull request, and message Patrick no. 0303 on Discord so I can approve it.

-How to package a relase zip
+How to package a release zip
 ---
 1. Compile the game as a zip (not executable or installer).
 2. Unzip that zip into a temp folder.